thkelper/thkelper.github.io/_pages/blog.md

   sort_field: date
   sort_reverse: true
   trail:
-    before: 1 # The number of links before the current page
+    before: 1 # the number of links before the current page
-    after: 3  # The number of links after the current page
+    after: 3  # the number of links after the current page
 ---

 <div class="post">